Any questions about the application process may be directed to the Admissions Office at email@example.com

 - This document will be snail mailed to you from the VA upon your benefit approval

-- Veteran and Dependents may qualify for resident tuition rates based on university policy or VA policy, both require you to be physically living in the state
+- Veterans and Dependents may qualify for resident tuition rates based on university policy or VA policy, both require you to be physically living in the state

 - You can find all of CU Boulder's Residency Exceptions on the Tuition Classification Office's website.